-As discussed in Notes 8, Investments in Government-Sponsored Enterprises, and 20, Commitments, to the consolidated financial statements, in 2008, during the financial crisis, the federal government placed Fannie Mae and Freddie Mac under conservatorship and entered into preferred stock purchase agreements with these government-sponsored enterprises (GSE) to help ensure their financial stability.
+As discussed in Note 8, Investments in Government-Sponsored Enterprises, and Note 20, Commitments, to the consolidated financial statements, in 2008, during the financial crisis, the federal government placed Fannie Mae and Freddie Mac under federal conservatorship and entered into preferred stock purchase agreements with these government-sponsored enterprises (GSE) to help ensure their financial stability.
 The agreements with these GSEs could affect the federal government's financial condition.
-As of September 30, 2022, the federal government reported about \$224 billion of investments in these GSEs, which is net of about \$66 billion in valuation losses.
+As of September 30, 2023, the federal government reported about \$240 billion of investments in these GSEs, which is net of about \$70 billion in valuation losses.
 The reported maximum remaining contractual commitment to these GSEs, if needed, is \$254.1 billion.